-This article describes how to use the Join Data module in Azure Machine Learning Studio to merge two datasets using a database-style join operation.
+This article describes how to use the Join Data module in Azure Machine Learning designer to merge two datasets using a database-style join operation.

 How to configure Join Data

-In Azure Machine Learning Studio, add the datasets you want to combine, and then drag the Join Data module into your experiment.
+Add the datasets you want to combine, and then drag the Join Data module into your pipeline.